About Together

 Mini break

-Creating a translator - Compatible translation processes
+Creating translator-compatible translation processes

 Working as a freelance translator I often am forced to fit into the process of my customer.
 Show more...
 Some of these processes are well organised and take the needs of translators into account.
 However, very often I find, that the whole process was created only with the needs of the agency and the final customer in mind, not paying any or at least any sufficient attention to what the translator would need.
 The reason for this is most certainly to cut cost.
 On the other hand, the same processes have “quality” in their description.
 While cutting costs and still maintaining quality can go together, this will only work, when the process keeps all stakeholder in mind.
 If not all gears, even the smallest ones, are lubricated, the machine will not run smoothly.